John Swofford: Career

 Swofford began his first job as ticket manager and assistant director of athletic facilities at the University of Virginia in 1973, where he worked under athletic director Gene Corrigan.
 He returned to North Carolina in 1976.
 In 1980, he was promoted internally to the position of athletic director to replace Bill Cobey who had left for political ambitions.
 Dick Baddour succeeded him as North Carolina's athletic director in 1997.

 On July 1, 1997, Swofford was named the fourth commissioner of the Atlantic Coast Conference (ACC), succeeding Gene Corrigan.

 During his tenure he has doubled the ACC's annual revenue, served as Chairman of the Bowl Championship Series in college football in 2000 and 2001, and expanded the ACC from nine teams to 15, adding Boston College, Virginia Tech, the University of Miami, the University of Pittsburgh, Syracuse University, the University of Notre Dame, and the University of Louisville by 2014.

 He was instrumental in starting the ACC–Big Ten Challenge and the launch of the ACC Network.
 ACC programs won 92 national titles in 19 sports while he was commissioner.
+After creating the most lucrative ACC Media deal with ESPN, Swofford received media rights from each ACC University.
+With a vote from all of the ACC Presidents, led by Jim Clements of Clemson, the ACC announced the launch of the ACC Network on ESPN.

 In June 2020, Swofford announced via a press release that he will retire as the president of the ACC in June 2021.